 Taku('news:shutdown')

-This method will remove the widget and local user data.
-It's particularly useful when you want to logout a user from your application.
+This method will remove the widget and local visitor data.
+It's particularly useful when you want to log a visitor out of your application.

 Taku('news:destroy')